What Math Class Should You Take?

 There are two major factors that go into determining which math classes at PCC you should take — your current math skills and your future academic goals.
 Use these guidelines to help you determine the math courses and sequence that you should follow.

 1. Start with Placement

-Other ways to place into a math class is to use your scores from an AP exam you took in high school or to transfer with math courses from other colleges.
-If either apply to you, you may be exempt from taking the Assessment Test.
+Additional ways to place into a math class is to use your scores from an AP exam you took in high school or to transfer with math courses from other colleges.
 Visit the prerequisite office to find out more.

 2. Figure out Your Academic Goal